benjaminmetzler/push-to-talk/README.md

   // When the button is pushed, send ALT+SPACE down if (buttonPTT.fallingEdge()) {
-    Keyboard.press(MODIFIERKEY_ALT);
-    Keyboard.press(KEY_SPACE);
+    Keyboard.press(KEY_F13);
     digitalWrite(PIN_D6, HIGH); // LED ON
   }

   // When the button is release, send ALT+SPACE release if(buttonPTT.risingEdge()) {
-    Keyboard.release(MODIFIERKEY_ALT);
-    Keyboard.release(KEY_SPACE);
+    Keyboard.press(KEY_F13);
     digitalWrite(PIN_D6, LOW); // LED OFF
   }
 }
 ````

 ## Building with the Raspberry Pi Pico
-At $4 US, these are cheap MPC drive the cost of the project to less then $20 (slightly more than the cost of the Teensy alone).
+At $4 US, these inexpensive MPC drives the cost of the project to less then $20 (slightly more than the cost of the Teensy alone).
 My main reluctance in using the pico is that HID emulation [is currently not supported](https://github.com/micropython/micropython/issues/6811) in the [MicroPython](https://micropython.org/).
 Instead I use [CircuitPython](https://circuitpython.org/) to emulate a keyboard with the [Adafruit HID library](https://github.com/adafruit/Adafruit_CircuitPython_HID).
 CircuitPython (as of 2021-03-06) shows up as a USB drive when plugged in which makes for easy code editing but some companies have strict no-USB drive policy on company laptops.
 As a result the pico option is not as widely usable as the Teensy which just shows up as a keyboard.

 ### Assembly
 Connect wires between the handheld push button poles and pins `GP15` and `3v3`.
 This is a simple switch so it doesn't matter which wire is connected to which pin.
 I used a breadboard and some jumper wires to avoid soldering to the pico board.
 Heat shrink up any soldered wires too keep things safe and looking clean.